 I currently have two playlists I’m sufficiently happy with that I dare to share them here.
-The first one is called Endless Cycle (you can follow along on Spotify here) and mostly contains songs that are way too long and monotonous for most people but that’s exactly what I like.
+The first one is called Endless Cycle and mostly contains songs that are way too long and monotonous for most people but that’s exactly what I like.
 I update it semi-regularly.

 The subtitle is ‘songs to ride your bike to’ and, in my opinion, this is the perfect background music to keep you going on those long bike-rides.
 It’s endless tunes that never get distracting while always remaining pleasant.
 Though those two go hand in hand most of the time anyway.
 Oh and don’t feel obliged to ride your bike while listening to this playlist.
 You're allowed to play it during a variety of other activities as well.
 It’s okay.

 The second playlist is called After The Party and is mostly down-tempo R&B, Hip Hop, Soul and Electronic music.
 It’s a little bit of everything but it’s always slow and mellow.
 I update it only when I come across a proper addition.

 If that’s not your type of thing, try listening to it on an afterparty.
 You know, those ones where you actually need to go to sleep but you just don’t want the evening to end.
 Alternatively, this works as very good background music as well (you see how a trend for background-able music starts to emerge here).